egoryupatov/DTFClone/README.md

 The second step is to start the server:

-1) Clone the server repository to your local machine https://github.com/egoryupatov/blog-server-nest
-2) Navigate into the project directory
+1) Navigate into the server directory
-3) Install the dependencies using one of the following commands: `npm install` or `yarn install`
+2) Install the dependencies using one of the following commands: `npm install` or `yarn install`
-4) Start the server using one of the following commands: `npm start` or `yarn start`
+3) Start the server using one of the following commands: `npm start` or `yarn start`

 The final step is to start the app itself:

-1) Clone the app repository to your local machine https://github.com/egoryupatov/blog-client-next
-2) Navigate into the project directory
+1) Navigate into the app directory
-3) Install the dependencies using one of the following commands: `npm install` or `yarn install`
+2) Install the dependencies using one of the following commands: `npm install` or `yarn install`
-4) Start the app using one of the following commands: `npm run dev`
+3) Start the app using one of the following commands: `npm run dev`

-## Where to see the deployed version of the app

-You can see the deployed version of the app here - https://blogger-app-19qn.onrender.com/

-**Pay attention!** This is a bit outdated build and I update it quite rare, plus there is some delay in uploading blog posts.

-So, it's better to clone the app and launch it on your local machine.

 ## Authorization details